karkael64/amonite-craft/README.md

 ```

 * Callback `cb` is called in code `init(cb)` when window is loaded.
-* Callback `cb` is called in code `initAll(cb)` when window is loaded, Page container is set by default on `document.body` and the Router start listening registered routes.
+* Callback `cb` is called in code `initAll(cb)` when window is loaded, Page container is set by default on `document.body` and the Router started listening registered routes.

-If you want to load a section with a route when the user has loaded his window, then you should first register components, sections, pages and routes before calling `Amonite.init(cb)` or `Amonite.initAll(cb)`.
+If you want to load a section by its route when the user ended to load its window, then you should first register components, sections, pages and routes before calling `Amonite.init(cb)` or `Amonite.initAll(cb)`.

 ## Amonite-Craft contents